chainstacklabs/awesome-corda/README.md

 <div align="center">
   <a href="https://www.corda.net/"><img width="250px" src="./project_logo.png">
   </a><br />
   <a href="https://www.corda.net/">Corda</a> is an open source blockchain project, designed for business from the start.
-Corda allows you to build interoperable blockchain networks that transact in strict privacy.
+  <br />Corda allows you to build interoperable blockchain networks that transact in strict privacy.
 Corda's smart contract technology allows businesses to transact directly, with value.
   <br />

   [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)